pieterjm/hackable_esp_device/README.md

 * 1x D1 Mini Board
 * 1x USB to USB-mini cable
+* 1x ESP8266 casing

 ## Questions or Feedback?

 There is technical documentation available if you want to contribute to this project.
-There is an user manual as well, contact us for information.
+There is a user manual as well, contact us for information.
 You can open an issue if you have questions or feedback for this repository.

 ## Authors